planetarysoftware/TSC/BasePolicies/Governance.md

   person who certified (a), (b) or (c) and I have not modified it.

-* (d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
+* (d) I understand and agree that this Working Group and the contribution are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this Working Group or the open source license(s) involved.

 [Consensus Seeking]: http://en.wikipedia.org/wiki/Consensus-seeking_decision-making
 [README.md]: ./README.md#current-project-team-members